wicklanm/Wazuh-SOC-LAB/README.md

 > Note: `frequency="5"` and `timeframe="30"` means 5 failures from the same IP hitting different usernames within 30 seconds triggers this rule.
 Adjust the numbers to match what you actually saw in Phase 9.

 #### Rule 3 — Successful RDP Login from Attacker IP
+Looks for a successful logon (Event ID 4624) where Logon Type is 10 (RemoteInteractive, which specifically means RDP) and the source IP is 192.168.100.30.
+A successful RDP session from the Kali box after a spray is the foothold being established.
 ```xml
 <rule id="100003" level="10">
   <if_sid>60106</if_sid>